conservationtechlab/dencam/README.md

 The above terminal commands give execution permission to the current user and then executes the `install.sh` script.
 When the script asks if you'd like to reboot, enter <kbd>Y</kbd> for yes.
 Rebooting is necessary for the settings to take effect.
-Note: this script should only be ran once.
+Note: this script should only be run once.
 The script will do the following:

 * Disable screen saver